zucchero-sintattico/piper-kt/resources/report/docs/06-deployment/06-deploy.md

 ## Dependencies between Components

-The various pods are interdependent; for example, the Micronaut microservices cannot send messages without Kafka.
+The various pods are interdependent; for example, the microservices cannot send messages without Kafka.
 However, Kubernetes does not require that pods start in a specific order; it handles the startup of pods independently and restarts them in case of crashes.
 This simplifies deployment and enhances resilience to component failures as described in the [documentation](https://kubernetes.io/docs/concepts/overview/).

 ## Structure